Dancing on Ice 2025: Contestant line-up for new series of ITV skating contest

-Dancing on Ice 2025: Contestant line-up for new series of ITV skating contest - including reality stars and soap stars
+Dancing on Ice 2025: Contestant line-up for new series of ITV skating contest - including reality stars, soap stars, a footballer and a comedian

 and on Freeview 262 or Freely 565

 Every year, 12 celebrities pair up with professional skater partners in the hope of winning the reality contest.
-The contestants for next year’s series are starting to be announced, and they include reality stars and a soap star.
+The contestants for next year’s series are starting to be announced, and they include reality stars, soap stars, a footballer and a comedian.

 All of the celebs who will be getting their skates on and taking to the ice rink haven’t been announced yet, but the full cast is expected to be revealed in the coming days.
 Here are the celebs who we know are taking part so far, and we’ll update this story with more details as more announcements are made.